 Test Cases F~I are tests on failure handling by the network product under test when the optional claims in access token failed verification.

-NOTE: The test cases below only apply to the NFs which support identifying and understanding the optioanl claims in the received access token.
+NOTE: The test cases below only apply to the NFs which support identifying and understanding the optional claims in the received access token.

 Test Case F: Incorrect list of S-NSSAIs in the access token